What to Expect on a Desert Trip

 Clothing, socks and shoes

-Child’s stuffed toy, diapers
+Child’s stuffed toy, diapers, feminine hygiene packets

 Bear Witness